ivaylopetrovdev/code-challenge/README.md

 **Time to spend**

 We expect you to spend 4-6 hours to complete this challenge.
 However you can do the assignment whenever you want within a 24 hour window after you *cloned* the repository.
 When you're finished send us the url of the *cloned* repository with your code.

+---
+#### How to run
+As this project is a complex one, I've changed the way it should be run.
+If you are running it for the FIRST time, you must do the following steps:
+1. yarn/npm install
+2. yarn/npm run develop

+Second step is not the regular one: yarn/npm start, as I'm doing a copy of crypto icons in the public's folder, so I can use then on the fly when I need them

+- After that you can continue using the regular command (yarn/npm start) if needed or same command as shown in step 2 above

+- Markets with no ticker information are shown, but did not participate in the average last price calculations.
+Also their detailed page is not accessible (Step/Screen 2).

+- Site is responsive (used biuld in options from Material UI)

+- Dark theme option is available

+#### Known issues
+The GraphQL server provided from: https://coinmarketcap.com/ has some limits restrictions about the queries.
+This causes some issues in the way I'd structured my queries.
+The downside is that the 'All' link in the table's footer is not working.
+I didnt spent too much time to look for a workaround.
+So the only available options there are '25' and '50' records per page.
+One possible solution of this issue is to create a lazy loading of the records.

+Every screen in my implementation is independent.
+This means that you can directly open/refresh a known page and the data will be loaded (if there is a response) - either from the Apollo's cache or fetch from the GraphQL's server.
+The downside is that I have multiple queries, which I've tried to batch in one, but the server does not support this option, so there are a couple of Network calls.